 What does a property management company do?

-Property management companies have the same goal and responsibilities as individual property managers.
+Property management companies have the same goals and responsibilities as individual property managers.
 However, instead of a single person overseeing building operations, a dedicated team from a single organization manages it.

 Property management companies are best suited for larger properties, such as apartment complexes with hundreds of units.
 Another reason to choose a property management business is when you own multiple properties.